 People often feel their feet or feet numb when sitting for too long.
-This is because sitting for too long causes stress on the nerves or stops blood flow.
+It is because sitting for too long causes stress on the nerves or stops blood flow.
 However, prolonged or unexplained leg numbness is a sign of many underlying conditions.

 If you experience prolonged numbness or tingling in the soles of your feet or feet, be careful.
-It is a sign that you have conditions like multiple sclerosis, diabetes, peripheral artery disease or fibromyalgia.
+It is a sign that you have conditions like multiple sclerosis, diabetes, peripheral artery disease, or fibromyalgia.
 At this time, you will feel numbness in the entire leg, under the knee or different areas of the foot.

 Causes of foot numbness